 Director of Purchasing Salary

-Directors of Purchasing in the United States with more than 10 years of experience in their profession represent more than two-thirds of Directors of Purchasing.
+Directors of Purchasing in the United States with more than 10 years of experience in their profession represent somewhere between two-thirds and three-fourths of Directors of Purchasing.
 Salaries average out to around $93K annually and spread from $50K to $150K per year.
-Total incomes of Directors of Purchasing incorporate potential for, in a few cases, more than $30K from bonuses and close to $20K from profit sharing; these performance components cause packages to range between $50K and $150K.
-Career length is the biggest factor affecting pay for this group, followed by geography.
-Most Directors of Purchasing report high levels of job satisfaction.
-Most report receiving medical coverage from their employers and a strong majority collect dental insurance.
-Male Directors of Purchasing are more prevalent than women among those who took the survey — 68 percent of professionals.
-The figures in this rundown are based on the results of PayScale's salary questionnaire.
+Final cash compensation to Directors of Purchasing varies from around $50K to approximately $150K; choice pay grades include potential for bonuses and profit sharing as high as $30K and $20K, respectively.
+Experience level is the biggest factor affecting pay for this group, followed by geography.
+Most people who answered the questionnaire are men; 67 percent of Directors of Purchasing are male.
+The majority of Directors of Purchasing claim high levels of job satisfaction.
+Most enjoy medical while a strong majority get dental coverage.
+Vision coverage is also available to the greater part.
+This report is based on answers to PayScale's salary questionnaire.

 Job Description for Director of Purchasing